Condom maker may raise prices because of Iran war

 But the war has also hurt production of so-called feedstocks – petroleum byproducts that are used to make plastics and other materials.
 Among them: naphtha, which is used to make packaging materials, and silicon oil and ammonia, which are key ingredients in condom production.

-“You hear a lot about crude oil and the impacts to diesel and gasoline – but feedstocks and petrochemicals are in short supply, too,” said Angi Gidea, KPMG’s global lead for oil and gas.
+“You hear a lot about crude oil and the impacts to diesel and gasoline – but feedstocks and petrochemicals are in short supply, too,” said Angie Gildea, KPMG global head of oil and gas, in a separate interview.

 But raw materials aren’t the only problem.